Find the Right Factory For Your New Custom Product

 • And more!

-With a U.S.-based product development team overseeing your overseas manufacturing, you can operate with a trusted partner who understands your vision and product.
-And, knows how to navigate the entire product development process all the way from idea to store shelves.
+Operate with a trusted partner who understands both your product and your vision.
+The experts at Product EVO know how to navigate the entire product development process all the way from idea to store shelves.

 Quality Control

-A U.S.-based manufacturing partner can help establish your QC process from start to finish, explain all these technicalities to you, and make sure you don’t neglect anything critical along the way.
+By helping you establish a QC process from start to finish, a U.S.-based manufacturing partner will assist in handling these technicalities and ensure you don’t neglect anything critical along the way.

 Logistics

-• Hiring 3rd-Party Suppliers
+• Hiring 3rd-party suppliers

-• Setting QC Standards for 3rd-Party Testing
+• Setting QC Standards for 3rd-party testing

 • Catching the stuff that usually gets missed